The challenge is a charity fundraiser for the Kay Yow Foundation for cancer research.

 Southern Utah at Boise State women's basketball game on Nov.
 8, 2013 in Taco Bell Arena.

-- Cody Butler enters his second year with the Boise State women's basketball program.
-Butler's responsibilities at Boise State include coaching the guards, recruiting, scouting and assisting with team workouts.
+Cody Butler enters his third year with the Boise State women's basketball program and his 15th overall as a collegiate coach.
+Butler's responsibilities at Boise State include coaching the guards, recruiting, scouting, team workouts and assisting with the offense.

-- Butler is native of Hagerman, Idaho, but graduated from Elko High School in Nevada.
+Butler is native of Hagerman, Idaho, but graduated from Elko High School in Nevada.
 Butler played basketball for Yakima Valley Community College where he was a team captain.
-He originally attended the University of Nevada, Reno but the love of the game compelled him to transfer to Yakima Valley Community College for the opportunity to play again.
+He originally attended the University of Nevada in Reno but the love of the game compelled him to transfer to Yakima Valley Community College for the opportunity to play again.
 After a successful junior college career Butler returned to the University of Nevada where he earned his Bachelor of General Studies degree in 2005.
-He is currently working on a Masters in Coaching and Athletic Administration through Concordia University in Portland, Ore.
+He is currently working on a Masters in Coaching and Athletic Administration through Concordia University at Irvine, Calif.